Four steps to a strong identity foundation with Azure Active Directory

 Make apps available to your users seamlessly

-Azure AD enables administrators to add applications to the Enterprise applications gallery in the Azure portal.
+Azure AD enables administrators to add applications to the Azure AD application gallery in the Azure portal.
 Adding applications to the Enterprise applications gallery makes it easier for you to configure applications to use Azure AD as your identity provider.
 It also lets you manage user access to the application with Conditional Access policies and configure single sign-on (SSO) to applications so that users don't have to enter their passwords repeatedly and are automatically signed into both on-premises and cloud-based applications.

-Once applications are added to the Azure AD gallery, users can see apps that are assigned to them and search and request other apps as needed.
+Once applications are integrated into Azure AD gallery, users can see apps that are assigned to them and search and request other apps as needed.
 Azure AD provides several methods for users to access their apps:

 - Microsoft 365 app launcher

 - Direct sign-on to federated apps